 Jenna Lebherz Daly, Artistic Director

 Jenna Daly first sang with the Frederick Children’s Chorus from 5th-12th grade and fell in love with the unique silvery sound of a children’s choir.
 After high school, she went on to Westminster Choir College in Princeton, NJ to earn Bachelor’s degrees in Music Education and Vocal Performance.
 She then earned a Master’s in Opera Performance with University of Maryland’s Opera Studio.
 Mrs. Daly has performed in many states and venues, and she continues to be active in the opera world as a mezzo-soprano, singing for opera companies and orchestras.
-Currently, she teaches the Lower School Music Program (Pre-K through 5th grade) at Gerstell Academy in Finksburg, MD.
+Currently, she is the Chair of the Music Department and teaches the Lower School Music Program (Pre-K through 5th grade) at Gerstell Academy in Finksburg, MD.
 She thoroughly loves working with children and keeping music alive through their voices.

 Singing has always been Mrs. Hare’s favorite thing.
 The choirs and musical productions at North Carroll High School inspired her to pursue a music and voice degree, even though she had no formal training.
 After graduating from the University of Southern Maine, Mrs. Hare taught elementary music for 28 years in Carroll County and is in her 11th year teaching Family Music classes.
 She has performed locally with the Baltimore Choral Arts Society, Masterworks Chorale, Bel Canto Singers, Glyndon Area Players, York Little Theater, September Song, Theatre on the Hill and with the music ministry of Cornerstone Church.
 Her teaching motto is, “Music in life, for life.”